Harshaswi/20News_groups_ciphertext_casestudy/README.md

 20ciphers_Newsgroups consists of ciphertexts

 train_dataset consists of :
-Ciphertext : An encrypted text of a readable text
-ID : A unique ID for each ciphertext
+Ciphertext : An encrypted text of a readable text \n ID : A unique ID for each ciphertext
 Target : 20 news groups are present, each ciphertext are belongs to one of the news groups Test_dataset consists of :